 - I. Goods received in soiled condition will not be placed on exhibit or allowed to compete for prizes. - II.
 Articles of wool blend should be at least 65% wool. - III.
-ONLY articles completed since last year's fair may be entered. - IV.
+Exhibits must be made since the last Lodi Ag Fair. - IV.
 Only one article under each item number may be entered by the exhibitor. - V. All work must be done by the exhibitor. - VI.
 Attach description to all recycled clothing exhibits of garment before and after.